Do You Get Used to Heels? Here’s How to Do It

 Clean Regularly

 Regular cleaning is essential for heel maintenance.
-After each wear, wipe down your heels to remove dirt and moisture.
+After each wear, wipe down your heel to remove dirt and moisture.
 Depending on the material, consider polishing or conditioning them to maintain their luster.
 A simple weekly clean can prevent buildup and ensure your heels always look their best.

 Protect the Heel